ixiaopan/blog/content/post/DL-02-architecture.md

 $$

-A widely used activation function in binary classification is sigmoid function.
-From Figure 1, we see that when predicted value is close to 1/0, the curve gets very flat, indicating $\sigma'(z)$ becomes very small.
+A widely used activation function in binary classification is the sigmoid function.
+From Figure 1, we see that when the predicted value is close to 1/0, the curve gets very flat, indicating $\sigma'(z)$ becomes very small.
 If the ground truth is opposite to the predicted value, our machine will learn slowly as the  gradient of MSE w.r.t. $w$ is small.